harumuki/thorsten-hans.com/_posts/2015-05-06-when-electrons-window-settitle-keeps-you-driving-crazy.md

   mainWindow.loadUrl('file://' + __dirname + '/../browser/index.html');
 ```

-See the comment in the snippet, so we’re assuming that `app.getName()` returns **foo** so you might expect that the app shows **foo** as title, but when running the sample the title **remains bar**!
+See the comment in the snippet, so we're assuming that `app.getName()` returns **foo** so you might expect that the app shows **foo** as title, but when running the sample the title **remains bar**!

-After reviewing my initial part of code, I thought “Well let’s call `mainWindow.setTitle(app.getName())` after loading the website… However, changing the order of these two lines didn’t change anything.
-The MainWindow’s title remained **bar**.
+After reviewing my initial part of code, I thought “Well let's call `mainWindow.setTitle(app.getName())` after loading the website… However, changing the order of these two lines didn't change anything.
+The MainWindow's title remained **bar**.

 The root cause is that loading a page happens async, so there are two ways how to fix that, a dirty (sync) way and the correct (async) way.